Summary Findings

 PPI Forecast Changes This Month

-In 2024, prices are predicted to increase for seven PPI categories and decrease for six categories, though the measures of uncertainty for many PPI categories do not rule out either an increase or decrease in prices in 2024.
+In 2024, prices are predicted to increase for six PPI categories and decrease for seven categories.
 Greater volatility in farm- and wholesale-level prices lead to wider prediction intervals for these products compared to retail-level products.

-Prices for farm-level eggs fell by 33.6 percent in May 2024 after increasing by 7.9 percent in April.
+Prices for farm-level eggs rose by 44.8 percent in August 2024, and egg prices continued to experience large monthly changes, after prices fell by 33.6 percent in May and rose by 55.4 percent in June.
 The ongoing HPAI outbreak continues to affect egg-layer flocks, with volatile effects on prices.
-In May 2024, prices for farm-level eggs were 97.6 percent higher than May 2023, when prices reached a low following the initial onset of HPAI in 2022.
+In August 2024, prices for farm-level eggs were 159.9 percent higher than August 2023, when prices had fallen following the initial onset of HPAI in 2022.
 The effects of recent HPAI cases on farm-level egg prices will be closely monitored.
-Farm-level egg prices are predicted to increase 2.7 percent in 2024, with a prediction interval of -22.5 to 55.0 percent.
+Farm-level egg prices are predicted to increase 37.7 percent in 2024, with a prediction interval of 15.2 to 77.4 percent.
 Egg prices are the most volatile category tracked by USDA, ERS, leading to a wide prediction interval.

-Farm-level milk prices decreased by 3.8 percent in May 2024 and were 2.2 percent higher than May 2023.
-Wholesale dairy prices rose by 1.7 percent in May 2024 and were 2.1 percent higher than May 2023.
-Farm-level milk prices are predicted to decrease 3.1 percent in 2024, with a prediction interval of -13.5 to 10.2 percent.
-Wholesale dairy prices are predicted to increase 1.8 percent in 2024, with a prediction interval of -3.1 to 7.1 percent.
+Farm-level milk prices rose by 1.0 percent in August 2024.
+Prices were 16.9 percent higher than August 2023 but remain lower than their levels throughout 2022.
+Wholesale dairy prices rose by 0.4 percent in August 2024 and were 7.6 percent higher than August 2023.
+Farm-level milk prices are predicted to increase 7.9 percent in 2024, with a prediction interval of 1.9 to 14.9 percent.
+Wholesale dairy prices are predicted to increase 2.8 percent in 2024, with a prediction interval of 0.6 to 5.1 percent.

-Prices for farm-level wheat rose by 18.3 percent in May 2024, and wholesale wheat flour prices increased by 4.8 percent.
-Despite increases in May, farm-level wheat and wholesale wheat flour prices were 14.0 percent and 7.2 percent lower, respectively, than May 2023.
-After peaking in 2022 following the invasion of Ukraine, prices for both farm-level wheat and wholesale wheat flour fell steadily throughout 2023 and the first few months of 2024.
-While prices increased in May due to expectations of tighter global wheat supplies, prices are still predicted to be lower on average in 2024 compared to 2023.
-Farm-level wheat prices are predicted to decrease 12.1 percent in 2024, with a prediction interval of -23.1 to 1.6 percent.
-Wholesale wheat flour prices are predicted to decrease 4.6 percent in 2024, with a prediction interval of -9.3 to 0.7 percent.
+Prices for farm-level wheat fell by 5.0 percent in August 2024, after decreasing 11.0 percent in July and 9.8 percent in June.
+Prices for wholesale wheat flour also decreased in August, falling by 0.6 percent.
+After peaking in 2022, following the Russian invasion of Ukraine, prices for both farm-level wheat and wholesale wheat flour fell steadily throughout 2023 and the first few months of 2024.
+While prices briefly spiked in May 2024, due to expectations of tighter global wheat supplies, prices have since resumed a downward trend and are predicted to be lower (on average) in 2024 compared to 2023.
+In August 2024, farm-level wheat and wholesale wheat flour prices were 27.1 percent and 5.4 percent lower, respectively, than August 2023.
+Farm-level wheat prices are predicted to decrease 23.5 percent in 2024, with a prediction interval of -27.4 to -18.6 percent.
+Wholesale wheat flour prices are predicted to decrease 6.9 percent in 2024, with a prediction interval of -9.1 to -4.6 percent.

-For official USDA farm-level price forecasts, see World Agricultural Supply and Demand Estimates at a Glance.
-For additional information, detailed explanations, and analyses of farm-level prices, see USDA Economic Research Service Outlook publications including Livestock, Dairy, and Poultry, Oil Crops, Wheat, Fruit and Tree Nuts, and Vegetables and Pulses.
+For official USDA farm-level price forecasts, see the World Agricultural Supply and Demand Estimates at a Glance report.
+For additional information, detailed explanations, and analyses of farm-level prices, see USDA Economic Research Service Outlook publications including the Livestock, Dairy, and Poultry, Oil Crops, Wheat, Fruit and Tree Nuts, and Vegetables and Pulses reports.

 See the Overview page for Consumer Price Index and Producer Price Index datasets.